emmanuelalo52/Quant-strategy/README.md

 - **Portfolio Optimization**: Utilizes the Efficient Frontier approach to optimize portfolio weights aimed at achieving maximum Sharpe ratio.
 - **Visualization**: Provides visualizations for clusters and performance comparisons against the market benchmark.

-## Installation

-Before running the script, ensure you have Python installed along with the following packages:

 # Script Breakdown

 ## Data Collection